|

 Most hotels have a specific cancellation policy that outlines the terms and conditions for refunds.
 These policies typically include a cancellation window, which is the timeframe within which you can cancel your reservation and receive a full refund.

-According to a survey by Statista, 55% of hotels worldwide have a cancellation policy that allows guests to cancel their reservation up to 24 hours before the scheduled arrival date and receive a full refund.
+Many hotels worldwide have a cancellation policy that allows guests to cancel their reservation up to 24 hours before the scheduled arrival date and receive a full refund.
 However, if you cancel outside of this window, you may be subject to penalties or forfeit your entire payment.

 Non-Refundable Rates